Engage Visitors and Convert More Leads Using 7 Simple Tactics

 2. Highlight Call-to-Actions

-Your homepage should have a key call-to-action button (CTA) which directs the user towards your first main offer.
+Your homepage should have a key call-to-action button (CTA) that directs the user towards your first main offer.
 For a software or online tool solution, this typically is a trial or free account set-up.
 For a service business, it's a contact page or a similar entry offer, e.g. consultation booking.

 Make sure to highlight your main CTA in the menu and multiple times across the homepage.
 As mentioned in 1) it helps to reduce internal links to keep users focused on your call-to-action, but it's not enough to just mention it once or twice.
 Your homepage should contain the CTA a number of times to help increase conversion rates.
 For software companies (SaaS) it can be as much as 5-6 times, for service brands slightly less might be sufficient.